fkaduk/kobodeck/README.md

 1. optionally verify your configuration with
    `kobodeck --config .adds/kobodeck/kobodeck.toml --check` via the binary provided in the tarball
-1. safely disconnect the reader - it should restart, install kobodeck and remove `KoboRoot.tgz`
+1. safely disconnect the reader - it should restart, install Kobodeck and remove `KoboRoot.tgz`

 Logs are written to `.adds/kobodeck/kobodeck.log` on the device.

-## uninstalling
+## Uninstalling

 Empty the file `.adds/kobodeck/kobodeck.toml`
-(delete its contents, but keep the file) and connect to wifi.
+(delete its contents, but keep the file) and connect to Wi-Fi.
 Kobodeck will detect the empty config, remove its installed files, and exit.
 If uninstall succeeded, `.adds/kobodeck/` will no longer exist.

-### manual uninstall
+### Manual uninstall

 Manual removal requires root access to the device.
 The following need to be deleted: